 FCBG in 2018

-Next year will be a very exciting year for the Federation of Children’s Book Groups as we celebrate our 50th anniversary.
+Next year will be a very exciting year for the Federation of Children’s Book Groups as they celebrate their 50th anniversary.

-There will be lots of celebrations throughout the year including our annual conference.
+There will be lots of celebrations throughout the year including the FCBG annual conference.

 The Federation holds an annual weekend conference every year.
 The 2017 conference ‘Write Around the World: Broadening Horizons’ took place in Reading from Friday 7th to Sunday 9th April 2017 at The Oratory School.